mzmll/CNSA-data_standard/Sample/sample.rst

 * Definition: Is it free-living or in a host and if the latter what type of relationship is observed
 * Field Format: text choice
 * Expected value: enumeration
-* Value syntax: ['', 'free living', 'parasite', 'commensal', 'symbiont']
+* Value syntax: ['', 'free living', 'parasite', 'commensal', 'symbiont', 'not applicable', 'not collected', 'not provided', 'restricted access', 'missing']

 **organism** : ``organism``